Are you a sole practitioner, or do you work for a small firm?

 Standards of service – The benefits of good complaints handling for your firm and clients, and the latest complaint trends.

-Diversity – Looking at the role large firms can play in improving diversity in the profession, while reducing the burden on small firms.
+Diversity – Looking at the role all firms can play in improving diversity in the profession.

 How does the SRA define a 'small firm'?

 Our view is that a small firm can be best defined as a sole practitioner or a firm with no more than four partners, members or directors, which has an annual turnover of no more than £400,000.
 We do not feel it is necessary include any limit on the number of PC holders, as in practice turnover operates as the appropriate restriction.

 Professional Ethics Guidance team– call our professional ethics advisors for advice on the SRA Handbook.

 Contact Centre– available to help with most queries, including all mySRA user support requests

 Your health, your career – Worried about your health?
 Problems at work?
 Talk to us early.
 We will try to help.

 Supervision for small firms– dedicated support for small firms facing regulatory issues

 Regulating small firms – This guide offers you information on issues specific to smaller businesses.